Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Appendix D

 \section{Appendix~D}

-In this appendix, we prove Theorem \ref{thm:pi-pos-exist-cond}, which gives several necessary and sufficient conditions for the solution of the Riccati difference equation \eqref{eqn:pi-Q} to satisfy Property \ref{pty:pi-pos}.
-The first one is an alternative statement of Property \ref{pty:pi-pos}.
+In this appendix, we prove Theorem~\ref{thm:pi-pos-exist-cond}, which provides necessary and sufficient conditions for the solution of the Riccati difference equation \eqref{eqn:pi-Q} to satisfy Property~\ref{pty:pi-pos}.
+The first result is an alternative statement of Property~\ref{pty:pi-pos}.

-\begin{lemma} Under Assumption \ref{asm:A-inv}, suppose the condition in Proposition \ref{prp:pi-Q-exist} holds so that \eqref{eqn:pi-Q} admits a solution $\Pi_{k}$ from time $0$ to $N$.
-Then, for all $k = 0, 1, \dots, N-1$, we have that
+\begin{lemma} Under Assumption~\ref{asm:A-inv}, suppose the condition in Proposition~\ref{prp:pi-Q-exist} holds so that \eqref{eqn:pi-Q} admits a solution $\Pi_{k}$ from time $0$ to $N$.
+Then, for all $k = 0, 1, \ldots, N-1$, we have that